Drassil/git-wiki/wiki/main_page.md

 * Integrated **Blogging** feature thanks to jekyll!
 * You can download the entire wiki for **offline** usage and even navigate directly using a markdown reader

-You can fork/copy the master branch now and start your wiki in just 1 minute*!
+You can use it with jekyll ["remote_theme"](https://github.com/benbalter/jekyll-remote-theme) feature or fork/copy the master branch now and start your wiki in just 1 minute*.

 Git-wiki can be used as [theme for jekyll](https://jekyll-themes.com/git-wiki/)